microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

 ### Best Practices

-* HA: The partner should articulate how they ensure the solution is highly available for customers.
+* **High Availability (HA)**: The partner should articulate how they ensure the solution is highly available for customers.
 They might implement at least one of the below services in the case of App Service Environment.
   * Availability Zones
   * Availability Sets
-* Security: The partner should implement at least one or more of the below frameworks or methodologies for a secure solution architecture.
+* **Security**: The partner should implement at least one or more of the below frameworks or methodologies for a secure solution architecture.
   * Azure Security Benchmark
   * Security Pillar of the Well Architected Framework
   * Easy Auth